WERE YOU IMPACTED BY THE EATON FIRE?

 First, they may be underinsured.
 Insurance policies usually have a “cap”, or policy limits.
 Even with endorsements, which increase those limits under specified conditions, a property owner’s loss may exceed those limits.
 The resulting underinsurance will mean that in the case of a total loss, the policy may not cover the full amount of the replacement cost.

-Second, if destroyed improvements are not replaced within the period specified in the policy, the insured may be entitled under the policy only to the depreciated value of the destroyed improvements but not the full cost of replacing those improvements.
-And most policies don’t give the policy holder the full cost of replacement unless the destroyed property is first replaced by the policy holder.
-In other words, the policy holder may be reimbursed for the cost of replacement but may not be entitled to that cost in advance to enable the policy holder to rebuild or replace the destroyed improvements.
+Second, most insurance policies don’t give the policy holder the full cost of replacement unless the destroyed property is first replaced by the policy holder.
+Further, if any improvements to the home are destroyed and are not replaced within the period specified in the policy, the insured will not be entitled to the full cost of replacing those improvements.
+They may instead be entitled only to the depreciated value of the destroyed improvements.
+In other words, the policy holder may be entitled for the cost of replacement but may not be reimbursed for that cost in advance to enable the policy holder to rebuild or replace the destroyed improvements.

 Third, in fire prone areas, the property owner may not be able to find an insurer willing to write a policy insuring the property.
 In that event, the property owner may have to rely on the California Fair Plan, which provides policies to homeowners, condominium owners, and renters.
 However, that insurance does not cover commercial property and may not fully cover the replacement cost of a large, expensive home.